yahoo/proxy-verifier/README.md

 specifies the SCons Python modules needed to build Proxy Verifier.
-Assuming you have [pipenv](https://pypi.org/project/pipenv/) installed in your environment, you can simply use `pipenv install` to configure your Python virtual environment for SCons, enter that environment with `pipenv shell`, and then build using the `scons` command.
+Assuming you have [pipenv](https://pypi.org/project/pipenv/) installed in your environment, you can simply use `pipenv install` to configure your Python virtual environment for SCons and then build using the `scons` command in that environment.

 ```
 pipenv install
-pipenv shell
-scons \
+pipenv run scons \
     -j8 \
     --with-ssl=/path/to/openssl \
     --with-nghttp2=/path/to/nghttp2 \